As a follower of Jesus, I am a saint.

 I take sin seriously.
 It equates to acts of unfaithfulness against Jesus, to whom I have pledged my love.
 As one who is growing in my faith, I am grieved when I sin and convicted by the Spirit of God – but as soon as I confess that sin and release it to God – then I am released.
 We are not supposed to live our lives looking in the rear-view mirror of what has happened before.
 We are called to be looking forward to see where God is working so we can join Him in his work.
 My life is not defined by my past; it is defined by who God says I am.

 I’ve known a lot of Christians who just wallow in their sinfulness as if they were never washed clean by God.
 They wear their failings and lack of purity as a badge of honor.
 This mindset is not biblical and not heaven’s view.
-Many may think, if beat myself up for my sin (what I call practical penance) then I will feel better about myself.
+Many may think, “if I beat myself up for my sin (what I call practical penance) then I will feel better about myself.
 The truth is that Jesus already paid for our sin at the cross and he said, “it is finished.”

 This year has plunged many people into a really confused state of mind.